TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People

-\subsection{Task and Question Outcomes}
+\subsubsection{Task and Question Outcomes}

-Figures~\ref{fig:task_stats}a and b present a summary of participants' responses to Q1.2-Q6 (described previously).
-A majority of the participants from both groups answered all the questions correctly (22 out of 25) and provided several levels of detail for the more descriptive questions.
-Seven out of 25 participants required assistance with more than one question, such as additional clarifications regarding the underlying technical concepts.
-Lastly, there were three instances from three participants who did not reach the correct answer.
-We now summarize each of these instances of participants' interactions with TADA.
+Figures~\ref{fig:task_stats}a and b present a summary of participants' responses to Q1.2-Q6.
+A majority of the participants from both groups answered all the questions correctly (22 out of 25) and 7 out of 25 participants required assistance with more than one question, such as additional clarifications regarding the underlying technical concepts.
+Lastly, there were three instances of three participants who did not reach the correct answer.

 For Q1.1, all participants from both groups could correctly describe the overall layout of the diagram.
-Three participants [P1, P8, P14] depicted the layout by describing how the nodes were spatially organized.
+Three participants [P1, P8, P14] described the layout by explaining how the nodes were spatially organized.
 For example, P8 from group 2 said: \textit{``That's a group of people [on the lower left ...
-There are] single individuals [on the upper left].''} .
-Our expectation when designing TADA was that participants would be able to identify more details such as connectivity between regions and nodes, and we found this to be the case; 22 out of 25 participants from both groups described the diagram at a richer level.
-For example, P6 from group 1 described it as \textit{``[On the lower right,] there is a person in the middle, I think, that's connected to all other people around ... as I am going in circle here.''}.
+There are] single individuals [on the upper left].''} Our expectation when designing TADA was that participants would also be able to identify details such as connectivity between regions and nodes, and we found this to be the case; 22 out of 25 participants from both groups described the diagram at a richer level.
+For example, P6 from group 1 described it as \textit{``[On the lower right,] there is a person in the middle, I think, that's connected to all other people around ... as I am going in circle here.''}